ZhongLi-Fan/OFM/README.md

 # OFM
-This is the implementation of our TGRS paper "A robust oriented filter-based matching method for multisource, multitemporal remote sensing images"
+This is the implementation and some materials of our TGRS paper "A robust oriented filter-based matching method for multisource, multitemporal remote sensing images"